 Having a family was hugely important to Trevor and when Guy was born in 1979 and Neil in 1982 he was overjoyed.
 Trevor, whose experience with babies began with helping with Julie and Ian, was never slow to help with bathing and nappy changing – his mother-in-law was delighted to see such a competent Dad.
 He always took an interest in what the boys were doing, especially their shared interest in sport.
 Swimming in the pool at Aith School almost every Friday was a highlight of the week.
 When grandchildren, Isla, Eddie and Ollie came along he delighted in seeing them and watching them grow and develop.
 With Isla he enjoyed drawing, singing, and playing with the i-Pad.
 With Eddie and Ollie, it was stories, jigsaws and one particularly enjoyable afternoon when the boys tried on some of his many hats (they called him "Grand-dad Hat").
 Recently all three grandchildren enjoyed an afternoon in the garden when Guy hung a new rope swing in the same place Trevor had hung one for Guy and Neil.

 Throughout his life Trevor loved sport.
 I was never surprised when conversation turned to, usually, football within minutes of seeing Guy and Neil as well as numerous other people.
 He started supporting Manchester United in the 1950s, and closely followed all that they did.
-A memborable day for Trevor and his boys When the boys were playing football for Whitedale, and lately for Wastside Rebels, he was a noisy supporter.
+Guy, Trevor and Neil visit Old Trafford When the boys were playing football for Whitedale, and lately for Wastside Rebels, he was a noisy supporter.
 One referee sent him from the sideline to the stands at Gilbertson Park, then asked him back to the sideline as his voice was even easier to hear from the higher stands.
 Rebels' supporters and players say the atmosphere at the matches will never be the same.

 He learned to swim in the River Aire and represented Yorkshire schoolboys at cross country.
 While in Yorkshire he played football at semi-professional level.
 He was an amateur boxer, first as a member of a boxing club in Leeds, then representing the Civil Service when he moved to London.
 He enjoyed cricket and darts too, his quick mind soon working out the scores.
 He was a talented table tennis player, and enjoyed carpet bowls every week in Aith, as well as taking part in bowling competitions in other parts of Shetland.